googleapis/google-api-python-client/README.md

 See the [Developers Guide](https://developers.google.com/api-client-library/python/start/get_started) for more detailed instructions and additional documentation.

 # Python Version
-Python 2.6 or 2.7 is required.
-Python 3.x is not yet supported.
+Python 2.6 or 2.7 are fully supported.

+Python 3.3+ is also now supported!
+However, this library has not yet been used as thoroughly with Python 3, so we'd recommend testing before deploying with Python 3 in production.

 # Third Party Libraries and Dependencies
 The following libraries will be installed when you install the client library: